 A major in Women’s and Gender Studies may be arranged through the Special Studies Program described in the front of this Catalog or as a Joint Major.
 For a Joint Major, see the chairperson of Women’s and Gender Studies for advice in designing a program of study and choosing an adviser.

 A minor in Women’s and Gender Studies consists of six courses, chosen in consultation with the chairperson: four courses in Women’s and Gender Studies chosen from at least two different divisions (humanities, natural sciences and social sciences); WGS 210; and an advanced seminar or an independent study.

-Joint Majors and minors in the Women’s and Gender Studies Program have studied abroad in the following programs in recent years: Advanced Studies in England Program in Bath, England; Butler University (IFSA) National University of Ireland in Galway; School for International Training in the Netherlands; Butler University Program at Flinders University in Australia; IES in Freiburg, Germany.
-See the International Programs section of the “Catalog” for further information.
+Joint Majors and minors in the Women’s and Gender Studies Program have studied abroad in the following programs in recent years: Advanced Studies in England Program in Bath, England; Butler University (IFSA) National University of Ireland in Galway; SIT Chile: Cultural Identity, Social Justice, and Community Development, SIT Netherlands: International Perspectives on Sexuality and Gender, and SU Abroad Florence, Italy.

 The program also encourages students to consider IFSA Argentina: Advanced Argentine Universities Program (Concentration in Diversity, Minority and Gender Studies) and DIS: Prostitution and the Sex Trade Program.
 See the International Programs section of the Catalog for further information.